gisogrimm/ov-client/tools/README.md

 ## Preparation of ready-to-use image

 First, completely install an ovbox system using a method from above.
-Then remove the SD card from the Raspberry Pi and copy the disk image (make sure to replace `/dev/disk` by the name of the SD card drive):
+Then remove the SD card from the Raspberry Pi and copy the disk image (make sure to replace `/dev/disk` by the name of the SD card drive, e.g. `/dev/sdd`):

 ```
 sudo dd if=/dev/disk of=ovbox_ready.img status=progress bs=128M oflag=sync